 The resulting identity captured the spirit of Fjord and its focus on shaping the future and driving progress.

-The client was a Swiss company that aimed to launch a new greener energy source as an alternative to noisy diesel generators.
+The client was a Swiss company who aimed to launch a new greener energy source as an alternative to noisy diesel generators.
 Their product is a shipping container-sized battery that gets recharged through hydro power and is delivered to events, festivals, and outdoor venues straight from the power plant.

 This was an unrealized CVI (proposal) that was presented during the early stages as a concept for bringing the brand to life.
 The approach was to develop an identity that would work for both B2B (direct audience) and B2C (indirect audience) audiences, including green organizations who influence and raise sustainability concerns with stakeholders in mind.